autonity/docs.autonity.org/validators/register-vali/index.md

 ```

 ::: {.callout-tip title="Tip" collapse="false"}
-Note that the `Node public key` value minus the leading `0x` market of the HEX string is the public key component of your enode url.
+Note that the `Node public key` value minus the leading `0x` marker of the HEX string is the public key component of your enode url.
 You can verify you are using the correct `autonitykeys` file by checking the values correspond.
-If they don't, then you have an `autonitykeys`file mismatch.
+If they don't, then you have an `autonitykeys` file mismatch.

 The validator address can also be computed from the enode string using `aut`: